(define sumtree

 (sumtree0 x e))))

 But let us assume no such escape mechanism is available.
-We could handle this as an out-of-band return token:
+We could

 (define sumtree